-20.8.1 The School teaches pupils about safeguarding through the curriculum and PSHE.
+- 20.8.1 The School teaches pupils about safeguarding through the curriculum and PSHE.
 This includes guidance on adjusting behaviour to reduce risks, particularly online, building resilience to protect themselves and their peers, fostering healthy and respectful relationships with others and providing information about who they should turn to for help.
-Relationships Education and Relationships and Sex Education is taught in line with the subjects specific to different age groups as will become mandatory in 2020.

-- 20.8.2 Pupils are taught about harmful sexual behaviours, including sexual violence and sexual harassment, through PSHE education appropriate to their age and stage of development. - 20.8.3 Pupils are given the opportunity to talk about safeguarding issues within the classroom environment and are regularly made aware of the processes by which any concerns they have can be raised, including the processes for reporting a concern about a friend or peer, and how any report will be handled.
-The School's concerns and complaints procedure for pupils sets out in writing what pupils should do if they have a worry or complaint. - 20.8.4 The safe use of technology is a focus in all areas of the curriculum and key ICT safety messages are reinforced as part of assemblies and tutorial / pastoral activities.
-The School has appropriate filters and monitoring systems in place (see the E-Safety policy) and is mindful that this should not lead to unnecessary restrictions on learning. - 20.8.5 Pupils are made aware of key safeguarding staff and who they can go to with any safeguarding issues in assemblies and via posters around the school.
+Relationships Education and Relationships and Sex Education is taught in line with the subjects specific to different age groups as will become mandatory in 2020. - 20.8.2 Pupils are taught about harmful sexual behaviours, including sexual violence and sexual harassment, through PSHE education appropriate to their age and stage of development. - 20.8.3 Pupils are given the opportunity to talk about safeguarding issues within the classroom environment and are regularly made aware of the processes by which any concerns they have can be raised, including the processes for reporting a concern about a friend or peer, and how any report will be handled.
+The School's concerns and complaints procedure for pupils sets out in writing what pupils should do if they have a worry or complaint.
+We do all we can to create a safe culture and understand that sometimes children may not feel ready, or may not know how to tell someone they are being abused.

+20.8.4 The safe use of technology is a focus in all areas of the curriculum and key ICT safety messages are reinforced as part of assemblies and tutorial / pastoral activities.
+The School has appropriate filters and monitoring systems in place (see the E-Safety policy) and is mindful that this should not lead to unnecessary restrictions on learning.

+20.8.5 Pupils are made aware of key safeguarding staff and who they can go to with any safeguarding issues in assemblies and via posters around the school.